Impact of solvent on state-to-state population transport in multistate systems using coherences: Importance of Coherences in Direct Unmediated Population Transport

-This is the working equation of CDPT.
-The method is independent of how the simulation was done, and therefore can be applied to any level of simulation as desired.
+Notice that the state-to-state population flow between two sites is proportional to the Hamiltonian matrix element between them.
+This is what we would have na\"ively concluded.
+However, the proportionality constant is related to the time integral of the coherence.
+This captures the solvent effect on the system dynamics.
+These state-to-state populations are independent of how the simulation was done, and therefore can be applied to any level of simulation as desired.
 There are no further approximations over and above the ones used for simulating the time-dependent reduced density matrix of the system.
-Notice that Eqs.~\ref{eq:cdpt} and~\ref{eq:cdpt_simplified} uphold detailed balance in the sense that $P_{j\leftarrow k}(t) = -P_{k\leftarrow j}(t)$ and that $P_{j\leftarrow j}(t)=0$ for all j, encoding the fact that there cannot be any population transfer from a site to itself.
-It is also noteworthy that the imaginary part of the coherence encodes the corresponding channel-dependent population transfer.
+Notice that Eqs.~\ref{eq:cdpt} and~\ref{eq:cdpt_simplified} uphold detailed balance in the sense that $P_{j\leftarrow k}(t) = -P_{k\leftarrow j}(t)$ and that $P_{j\leftarrow j}(t)=0$ for all $j$, encoding the fact that there cannot be any population transfer from a site to itself.
+We would like to point out that the long time limits of the time-dependent state-to-state population flow is the same as the quantum integrated population fluxes derived by~\citet{wuEfficientEnergyTransfer2012} and used to construct the flux networks.

-Finally, the time dependent population of the $j$\textsuperscript{th} site can be expressed as
+Finally, the time dependent population of the $j$th site can be expressed as

-Therefore, because the simulations are done starting from the relevant non-equilibrium initial condition, no information is lost in this CDPT analysis.
-If the system is thought of as a graph, with the sites being the vertices and the edges being the various inter-site connections, then the CDPT decomposes the time-evolution of the population on a site (vertex) along all the edges that are incident on it.
+The ability to partition the time-dependent population on a site into the components along various channels is important for understanding the effects resulting from the non-trivial interactions between specific changes in the dissipative media and the system Hamiltonian.
+If the system is thought of as a graph, with the sites being the vertices and the edges being the various inter-site connections, then the time-integrated coherences decompose the time-evolution of the population on a site (vertex) along all the edges that are incident on it.